Sharp transition of the invertibility of the adjacency matrices of sparse random graphs: Proof outline

 Next, we provide an outline of the proof to establish the invertibility over the second and the third sets of sparse vectors.
 To treat the infimum over such vectors, we first need to obtain small ball probability estimates.
 This is done by obtaining bounds on the L\'{e}vy concentration function which is defined below. \begin{dfn}[L\'{e}vy concentration function] Let $Z$ be a random variable in $\R^n$.
 For every $\vep >0$, the L\'{e}vy concentration function of $Z$ is defined as

 \end{dfn}

 The desired bound on the L\'{e}vy concentration function for the second set of vectors is a consequence of Paley-Zygmund inequality and a standard tensorization argument.
 Since the third set of vectors has a higher metric entropy than the second, the small ball probability bound derived for the second set of vectors becomes too weak to take a union bound.
 So using the fact that any vector belonging to the third set has a large spread component, we obtain a better bound on the L\'{e}vy concentration function which is essentially a consequence of the well known Berry-Ess\'{e}en theorem (see Lemma \ref{lem:bound-levy}).
 Using this improved bound we then carry out an $\vep$-net argument to show that $A_n$ is also well invertible over the third set of sparse vectors.
+Let us add that the outline of the arguments presented above to deduce invertibility over sparse vectors work for a more general class of matrices than those considered in Theorem \ref{thm:s-min-graphs}, including, in particular, skew-symmetric random matrices.
+See also Remark \ref{rmk:skew symm}.

 Now it remains to provide an outline of the proof of the invertibility over non-sparse vectors.
 It is well known that such vectors have a large metric entropy, so one cannot use the same argument as above.
 Instead, using \cite{RV1} we obtain that it is enough to control $\dist(A_{n,1},H_{n,1})$, the distance of $A_{n,1}$, the first column of $A_n$, to $H_{n,1}$, the subspace spanned by the rest of the columns.
 To control the distance, we derive an expression for it that is more tractable (see Proposition \ref{prop:distance-quadratic}).
 From Proposition \ref{prop:distance-quadratic}, after some preprocessing, we find that it suffices to show that $\langle C_n^{-1} {\bm x}, {\bm y}\rangle$ is not too small with large probability, where $C_n^{\sf T}$ is the $(n-1) \times (n-1)$ sub-matrix of $A_n$ obtained by deleting its first row and column, and ${\bm x}^{\sf T}$ and ${\bm y}$ are the first row and column of $A_n$ with the first common entry removed, respectively (if $C_n$ is non-invertible, then there is an alternate and simpler lower bound on the relevant distance).